efuzy/efuzy/docs/src/pages/vue-components/input.md

 The following QInputs make use of the `type` prop in order to render native equivalent `<input type="...">` inside of them.

 ::: warning
-Support and behavior is the subject entirely of the browser rendering the page and not Quasar's core code.
+Support and behavior is the subject entirely of the browser rendering the page and not Efuzy's core code.
 :::

 <doc-example title="Input types" file="QInput/InputTypes" />